joe-speedboat/workshop.container/20 Base Components.md

 ## Importing Images from tar file
 This tar file looks interesting, but what can we do with it?
-Let's first have a short chat about the Docker image architecture.
-So I borrowed few drawings from docker page where they explain the storage drivers:

 So we import it and hopefully we have a container later on?